jhpyle/docassemble/_docs/playground.md

 ---
 {% endhighlight %}

-If you run the "test" tab, you will go to an interview that says "Hello, world!"
-The "test" interview knew how to ask `say_hello` because it incorporated the "questions" tab by reference.
+If you run the "test.yml" tab, you will go to an interview that says "Hello, world!"
+The "test.yml" interview knew how to ask `say_hello` because it incorporated the "questions.yml" tab by reference.

 Notes: